JohannKouame/tp3-datalake/READme.md

 ```bash
 docker compose up --build
 ```
+## 3. Run DAG
+After all services are up, open the Airflow web interface interface in your browser : [Open Airflow Webserver](http://localhost:8080)

+> Log in info are probably `airflow` and `airflow`

+Then, run the `data_lake_pipeline` dag

-## 3. API Usage with cURL
+## 4. API Usage with cURL
-Interact with the services using the following cURL commands:
+After the dag successfull execution, you can interact with the services using the following cURL commands:

 ### Upload a File to Raw Bucket
 ```bash